unloggedio/documentation/docs/commonerrors.md

 This means that one of the parameter required to execute the method could not be created.
 It could be due to different reasons.

+### Authentication is empty

+When the method being executed expects an Object in the SecurityContextHolder, it will receive null and throw an NPE if it tries to invoke a method on the expected return object.
+Support for this will come in future version.

+### No transaction found

+When using @Transacational annotation on methods, currently the code using transactions will fail since no transaction is created when method are executed.
+Support for this will come in future version.